Federal Judge Could Send Roger Stone To Jail For Instagram Post Targeting Her

 Anticipating a fallout, Stone’s lawyers filed a notice of apology with the court.

-Stone was indicted by a grand jury in January as part of Robert Mueller’s Russia investigation on seven counts, including obstruction, false statements and witness tampering.
+Stone was indicted by a grand jury in January as part of Robert Mueller’s Russia investigation on seven counts — including obstruction, false statements, and witness tampering.
 Stone was accused of working with WikiLeaks to obtain stolen emails in order to harm Trump’s opponents in the 2016 presidential campaign.
-Jackson had ordered Stone not to speak publicly around the courthouse and his attorneys were ordered not to comment on the case in order to avoid biasing the jury.
+Jackson had ordered Stone not to speak publicly around the courthouse, and his attorneys were ordered not to comment on the case in order to avoid influencing the jury.